-In August 2021, the District was awarded Transit Operating Assistance in the amount of \$330,848,991 under the 5307 Urbanized Area Formula Grants from the American Rescue Plan Act of 2021 (ARPA).
+In August 2021, the District was awarded Transit Operating Assistance in the amount of \$330,848,991 under the 5307 Urbanized Area Formula Grants (ARPA).
 Similar to CARES Act and CRRSAA, as a result of the Coronavirus disease 2019 (COVID-19), this grant will provide assistance for costs related to operations, personnel, cleaning and sanitization combating the spread of pathogens on transit systems, and debt service payments incurred to maintain operations and avoid layoffs and furloughs.